How do you make dentures fit comfortably?

 Making sure your dentures are properly cared for will reduce the chance of any problems in the future.
 Store them overnight immersed in water in a container to prevent them from warping or losing their shape.

-Relieve any pain immediately
+Treat any pain immediately

 As you’re getting used to your new dentures, you may experience some mild discomfort, which should subside as your mouth adjusts.
 If your gums continue to feel sore for a prolonged period of time, your dentures may need adjusting.
-Just one small adjustment may dramatically increase your comfort in no time.
+Just one small adjustment could dramatically increase your comfort in no time.

 …and what if my denture becomes loose down the line?